eclipse-che/che-docs/src/main/_docs/user-management/user-management-user-management.md

 ## User Federation

-keycloak provides a user friendly page to [connect LDAP/Active Directory](http://www.keycloak.org/docs/latest/server_admin/topics/user-federation.html).
+Keycloak provides a user friendly page to [connect LDAP/Active Directory](http://www.keycloak.org/docs/latest/server_admin/topics/user-federation.html).
 There are a number of [fields to be populated](http://www.keycloak.org/docs/latest/server_admin/topics/user-federation/ldap.html) on the config page, and those are specific to your particular LDAP instance, user filters, preferable mode etc. It is possible to test connection and authentication even before saving any particular storage provider.

 ## Social Login